vitaly-t/connection-string/README.md

 }
 ```

+## Why use it?

+Unlike the standard URL parser, this one supports the following:

+* Fully optional syntax for every element in the connection string
+* Configuration of defaults for any parameter that's missing
+* Friendlier access to the URL's segments and parameters
+* TypeScript declarations are deployed with the library

 **Short-syntax examples:**

 * `localhost` => `{host: 'localhost', hostname: 'localhost'}`
 * `localhost:12345` => `{host: 'localhost:12345', hostname: 'localhost', port: 12345}`
+* `1.2.3.4:123` => `{host: '1.2.3.4:123', hostname: '1.2.3.4', port: 123}`
+* `[12ab:34cd]:123` => `{host: '[12ab:34cd]:123', hostname: '12ab:34cd', port: 123}`
 * `abc:///seg1?p1=val` => `{protocol: 'abc', segments: ['seg1'], params: {p1: 'val'}}`
 * `:12345` => `{host: ':12345', port: 12345}`
 * `username@` => `{user: 'username'}`